 (Hyperlipdaemia or Hypercholestrolaemia)

 Hyperlipidaemia is a general term that refers to abnormally raised levels of total blood lipids and can mean an excess of cholesterol and triglyceride in your body.
-The risk of coronary artery disease is directly related to blood cholesterol levels.
+The risk of coronary artery disease is related to blood cholesterol levels.
 Blood cholesterol levels can be reduced by medication, physical activity and dietary changes, in particular a reduction in the consumption of saturated fats.
 It is estimated that 47% of deaths from coronary artery disease in women are due to a raised blood cholesterol level.
 Hypercholesterolaemia is common with over half of the Britain have cholesterol levels exceeding the ‘optimal' 5.0mmol/L.

 Cholesterol is a fatty substance produced in your liver and from the fatty foods we consume.
 Cholesterol is transported around our body by proteins, when cholesterol and protein combine they form a lipoprotein.
 There are two main forms of lipoproteins.
-Low-density lipoprotein (LDL) is recognised to be a harmful from of cholesterol and high-density lipoprotein (HDL) is recognised as a helpful form of cholesterol.
+Low-density lipoprotein (non-HDL) is recognised to be a harmful from of cholesterol and high-density lipoprotein (HDL) is recognised as a helpful form of cholesterol.